jack-linaker/crow/CONTRIBUTING.md

 The following is a set of guidelines for contributing to CROW.
 These are mostly guidelines, not rules.
 Use your best judgement, and feel free to propose changes to this document in a pull request.
+If you still have questions, [please contact us][email] and we would be happy to help!

 - [Code of Conduct](#code-of-conduct)
 - [How Can I Contribute?](#how-can-i-contribute)